Straightly/attention/Writing/Broken-Pencil/BrokenPencil-LinkedIn.md

 - **Stateless processing** (each conversation starts fresh)
 - **No persistent memory** across sessions

 This is actually good design.
-LLMs are supposed to be smart with vast knowledge and acute reasoning capabilities—not repositories of your personal data and NOT some kind of clone of you which somebody by their wisdon think is "better than you" or "more you than you realize yourself".
+LLMs are supposed to be smart with vast knowledge and acute reasoning capabilities.
+It has to be free of our biases and limitiations so it can be powerful.
+It has also be free of the details of our cases (and our lives?) before it gets borgged down.
+It is NOT some kind of clone of you which somebody by their wisdom think is "better than you" or "more you than you realize yourself".

 ---